 A diehard carry-on-only guy discovers the joy of skycaps

-Time moves strangely at the airport.
-Beers at 10:30 in the morning aren't uncommon.
+Time tends to move strangely at the airport.
+People downing beers at 10:30 in the morning isn't an uncommon sight.
 Shops and restaurants close inexplicably early.
 And minutes never move slower than the painful transition from landing to disembarking your plane.
 I think this is why I became a diehard carry-on evangelist.
 It offered complete control and minimized the threat of having to wait.
 Because if you check a bag, you've got to wait to check it in, you've got to wait at your destination's baggage claim and then there's the fear of having everything get lost in the vortex of missing luggage.

 Of course, carrying on comes with its own stresses to contend with.
 You have to jockey for suitcase space in the overhead bins—real estate that has become increasinly in demand these days.
 And you've got to be a master packer to efficiently stuff everything into a smaller bag and successfully get it through security.
 But that seemed like a small price to pay to ensure I wasn't “inconvenienced” with having to wait around.